 Dan’s insight into Elderly Guardianship assists in the comprehension and identification of practical solutions during emotionally charged circumstances including elders with various physical and psychological ailments such as the challenges of dementia.

-Dan offers you a safe space to explore your emotions, confront challenges and attempt to make sense of the many mixed emotions that may occur in a caring role which may or may not be a family member.
+Dan offers carers a safe space to explore emotions, confront challenges and attempt to make sense of the many mixed emotions that may occur in a caring role which may or may not be a family member.

 • Grief is a normal reaction to loss, especially the death of a loved one.
 It includes a wide spectrum of emotional, physical, cognitive, and behavioural responses.
 Understanding grief's multidimensional character and using supportive measures may help people navigate this difficult life journey.